sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/Razor/Pages/GettingStarted.razor.md

 ```
 using SCClassicalPlanning; // for HashSetState, Goal, Action, Effect, Problem
-using SCFirstOrderLogic; // for Constant, Term, Predicate, VariableDeclaration, EqualityIdentifier
+using SCFirstOrderLogic; // for Function, Term, Predicate, VariableDeclaration, EqualityIdentifier
 using static SCFirstOrderLogic.SentenceCreation.OperableSentenceFactory; // for OperablePredicate
 using Action = SCClassicalPlanning.Action; // an unfortunate clash with System.Action.
 I'd rather not rename it..